Table of Contents Show

 Loan and mortgage defaults may also be reported to credit bureaus, hurting a person’s credit score.

-Cases of bankruptcy and county court judgments (CCJs) are more severe types of negative credit and may make it very difficult to acquire credit for many years.
+Cases of bankruptcy and county court judgments (CCJs) are more severe types of negative credit and may make it difficult to acquire credit for many years.

 What is Remortgaging?